citp/privacy-policy-historical/g/go/gol/golfonline.co.uk.md

 Newsletters

 GolfOnline.co.uk sends out regular newsletters with select discounts and offers, as well as exclusive content and product insight in conjunction with leading golfing brands.
 Typically we send between 1 and 2 newsletters per month to an email address of your choice.
-This is an opt-in system, and you can always opt-out by going to your account management section.
+This is an opt-in system so after subscribing you will receive a confirmation email; and you can always opt-out by going to your account management section or by simply clicking the "unsubscribe" link at the bottom of a newsletter.

 This newsletter is only between us at GolfOnline, and you, our customers and subscribers.
 As such, we do not sell, or pass on, your information to any third parties.
+When subscribing to our newsletter we collect the following mandatory information: First Name, Last Name and Email Address.

+We hope you find our information and resources useful.
+Should you have any questions about this policy, please contact our team at [team@golfonline.co.uk](mailto:team@golfonline.co.uk?subject=Newsletter%20subscription).

 Legal Notices